 Emissions by fuel

-Worldwide energy-related carbon dioxide emissions from the use of liquid fuels, natural gas, and coal all increase in the Reference case projection, but the relative contributions of the individual fuels shift over time (Figure 111).
-Carbon dioxide emissions associated with the consumption of liquids accounted for the largest portion (43 percent) of global emissions in 1990.
-The liquids share fell to 37 percent in 2008, and it continues declining in the Reference case to 33 percent in 2035.
-The coal share follows an inverse pattern, accounting for 39 percent of total emissions in 1990, 43 percent in 2008, and 45 percent in 2035 in the IEO2011 Reference case.
-Coal, the most carbon-intensive fossil fuel, became the leading source of world energy-related carbon dioxide emissions in 2004 and remains the leading source through 2035.
-The natural gas share of carbon dioxide emissions remains relatively small by comparison, at 19 percent of the total in 1990 and a projected 21 percent of the total in 2035.
+Carbon dioxide emissions from the use of liquid fuels, natural gas, and coal all increase in the IEO2013 Reference case, but the relative contributions of the individual fuels shift over time (Figure 141).
+Carbon dioxide emissions from liquid fuels consumption accounted for 43 percent of the world total in 1990 and 36 percent in 2010, and in the Reference case they are 34 percent of the 2020 total and 32 percent of the 2040 total.
+Emissions from coal use accounted for 39 percent of total emissions in 1990 and 44 percent in 2010, and their share increases to 47 percent in 2020 and 2030 before dropping slightly to 45 percent in 2040.
+Coal, the most carbon-intensive fossil fuel, became the leading source of world energy-related carbon dioxide emissions in 2004 and remains the leading source through 2040.
+Carbon dioxide emissions from natural gas increase from 19 percent of the total in 1990 to 22 percent in 2040.

 Emissions by region